spchuang/fb-local-chat-bot/README.md

+[NOTE] this is not actively maintaiend anymore.
+If there are issues or changes to Facebook's API, this repo may not work properly.

 # fb-local-chat-bot

 Testing your Messenger Bot apps is a pain in the ass - you need to setup ngrok to tunnel to your server (what happens when multiple people work on it?) and writing unit tests are not intuitive.